cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 1. Scan source chain for IBC messages to relay.
 2. Read the connectionHops field in from the scanned message to determine the channel path.
 3. Lookup connection endpoints via chain registry configuration and ensure each connection in the channel path is updated to include the key/value to be proven on the source chain.
-4. Query for proof of connection, clientstate, and consensus state for each intermediate connection in the channel path to the destination connection.
+4. Query for proof of connection, and consensus state for each intermediate connection in the channel path to the destination connection.
 5. Query proof of packet commitment or handshake message commitment on source chain.
 6. Submit proofs and data to RPC endpoint on destination chain.